bbondy/cheatsheets/kubernetes.md

 Check everything is running correctly:
 Get Deployments: `kubectl get deployments`
-Get Pods: `kubectl get pods`
 Get Services: `kubectl get services`
 Can also be combined: `kubectl get pods,services`
 To get more detailed info about a particular object: `kubectl describe <resource-name> <obj-name>`
 Supported fields for a Kubernetes object: `kubectl explain pods`
 Watch changes over time: `kubectl get pods --watch`

-Execute a command in a running instance:
-`kubectl exec -it <pod-name> -- bash`

-Copy files to and from a pod:
-`kubectl cp <pod-name>:</path/to/remote/file> </path/to/local/file>`

-Forward traffic from local machine on port 8080 to remote container on port 80
-`kubectl port-forward <pod-name> 8080:80`

-View kubernetes events:
+## View kubernetes events:
 `kubectl get events`

-See how the cluster is using resources (machine level):
+## See how the cluster is using resources (machine level):
 `kubectl top nodes`

-See how the pods usage (application level):
-`kubectl top pods`

-Stop future pods from being scheduled onto that machine:
+## Stop future pods from being scheduled onto that machine:
 `kubectl cordon`

 Re-enable pod scheduling on the node: